akhikolla/akhikolla.github.io/_posts/2020-2-27-RcppDeepState-Introduction.md

 [RcppDeepState](https://github.com/akhikolla/RcppDeepState)
 and test harness can be found in [Testharness](https://github.com/akhikolla/RcppDeepState/blob/master/src/TestRcppharness.cpp)

-Thanks to `Dr.Toby Dylan Hocking` for his support.
+Thanks to `Dr.Toby Dylan Hocking` for his support.This blog is kindly contributed to [R-bloggers](https://www.r-bloggers.com/).
 <hr/>